Mesothelioma and Army Veterans

 “We gave all that money to our kids, paid all their debts off, paid our house off, and made our life a little easier because we had no financial worries.”

-— Art Putt, U.S. Army and Air Force veteran with mesothelioma
+— Art Putt, U.S. Army & Air Force veteran with mesothelioma

 How Did the U.S. Army Use Asbestos?

-The U.S. Army and other branches of the armed forces used asbestos for insulation and fireproofing on buildings, ships, planes, weapons systems, and equipment.
+The U.S. Army and other branches of the armed forces used asbestos to insulate and fireproof buildings, ships, planes, weapons systems, and equipment.

 Asbestos-containing materials used by the Army included: